buzzysin-student/cse201920/docs/algorithms/lecture/02onotation/01o-notation.md

 - Worst-case runtime
 - Average-case runtime

-The best function of runtime depends on the size of the input (i.e. depending on the input length n)
+The best function of runtime depends on the size of the input (i.e. depending on the input length n).

-    !
-TODO -> Example here

 ### Asymptotic complexity